 - Eat heart healthy.
 Plan your meals around fruits and vegetables, whole grains, low-fat dairy, skinless poultry, fish, nuts, beans and non-tropical vegetable oils.
 Don't overdo the salt.
 You should also limit processed foods such as white bread, bakery items and bacon.
 Talk to your doctor about how to adjust your diet in particular.

 - Get moving.
 Remember that your heart is a muscle.
 The more you use your muscles, the stronger they become.
 To give your heart a workout, the American Heart Association recommends at least 30 minutes of moderate aerobic exercise five days a week.
-Aerobic exercises, such as running, jogging, swimming and bicycling, get your heart and lungs pumping.
+Aerobic exercises, such as running, jogging, swimming and bicycling, get your heart and lungs pumping making for some of the best exercises for heart health.

 - Don't light up.
 The Mayo Clinic warns that smoking can increase your blood pressure and heart rate and make it harder for your blood to carry oxygen to your cells.
 Get help from friends, family, or your doctor to quit smoking if you need it.
 Secondhand smoke can be just as dangerous, too, so keep away from areas where other people smoke.